 - The pungent taste cleanses the mouth and clarifies the senses.
 It stimulates digestion, liquefies secretions, clears the channels of the body, encourages sweating, and thins the blood.

-- The bitter taste predominates bitter greens (like kale, dandelion greens, collard greens, etc.), and is also found in foods like bitter melon, Jerusalem artichokes, burdock root, eggplant, and dark chocolate.
+- The bitter taste predominates bitter greens (like kale, dandelion greens, collard greens, etc.), and is also found in bitter melon, Jerusalem artichokes, burdock root, eggplant, dark chocolate, and in kapha-pacifying spices like cumin, neem leaves, saffron, and turmeric.

 - The bitter taste is rough, drying, light, and generally reducing—all qualities that benefit kapha, but it is also cooling, so it’s important to add some warming spices to bitter foods.

-- The bitter taste cleanses the pallet and improves the sense of taste.
-It tones the skin and muscles, improves appetite, supports digestion, and helps to absorb moisture, lymph, muscle fat, adipose tissue, and sweat.
+- Bitters cleanse the pallet and improve the sense of taste.
+They tone the skin and muscles, improve appetite, support digestion, and help to absorb moisture, lymph, muscle fat, adipose tissue, and sweat.

 - The astringent taste is basically a flavor of dryness—a chalky taste that dries the mouth and may cause it to contract (picture biting into a very green banana).

-- Some fruits, vegetables, grains, and baked goods are also astringent in taste—things like apples, cranberries, pomegranate, artichokes, broccoli, cauliflower, lettuce, rye, rice cakes and crackers.
+- Legumes like adzuki beans, black-eyed peas, chickpeas, kidney beans, lentils, pinto beans, and soybeans are classically astringent in taste and very kapha-pacifying.
+Some fruits, vegetables, grains, baked goods, and spices are also astringent in taste—things like apples, cranberries, pomegranate, artichokes, broccoli, cauliflower, lettuce, popcorn, rice cakes, crackers, basil, coriander, dill, fennel, parsley, and turmeric.

 - The astringent taste is dry, rough, somewhat light, and it reduces kapha.
 But like the bitter taste, it is also cold, so it’s best to add warming herbs and spices to astringent foods.
-In some cases (as with pomegranate), simply enjoying these foods in the warmer seasons makes more sense.
+In some cases (as with pomegranate), simply enjoying these foods in the warmer seasons makes a lot of sense.

-- Kapha benefits from the compressing, absorbing, nature of the astringent taste, which also helps to tone bodily tissues and utilize fluids.
+- Kapha benefits from the compressing, absorbing, nature of the astringent taste, which also helps to tone bodily tissues and utilize excess fluid.

-- The sweet taste is cold, heavy, moist, oily and very aggravating to kapha.
+- The sweet taste is cold, heavy, moist, oily, and kapha-provoking, especially in excess.

-- Eliminate the intake of refined sugar and sugary sweet foods as much as possible.
+- Reduce or eliminate the intake of refined sugar and sugary sweet foods as much as possible.

 - Sweet foods tend to aggravate kapha’s tendency toward heaviness, obesity, lethargy, and excess sleep.
 They can also cause excessive mucus, aggravate colds and coughs, and depress the appetite in an unhealthy way.